CSGuides/grad-school-application-guide/_why-apply/general.md

-**Company, Government or Military Support.**

-In some cases, an organization may offer to pay for you to pursue a graduate degree.
+**Company, Government or Military Support.** In some cases, an organization may offer to pay for you to pursue a graduate degree.
 For example, some companies offer a “graduate school assistance program” or “tuition reimbursement” program for eligible employees.
 This is a standard benefit that you can ask a company HR representative about.
 Many governments and militaries offer something similar.
 Informally, the rationale is that it is a net positive for the organization to pay for your training to become an effective leader (rather than having you leave or having to hire someone new at that level).

 In practice, these often have less-obvious constraints.
 For example, they may restrict which universities you can apply to (e.g., a Silicon Valley company may only pay for tuition at Bay Area schools, etc.).
 In Wes Weimer’s personal experience, the options associated with the US military almost always feature very optimistic time budgets (e.g., requiring that you complete the degree 1–2 years faster than the average student).
 Despite that, they are definitely worth considering if one of them is applicable to you.

 ---

-**International Considerations.**
+**International Considerations.** FIXME:

-FIXME: Yu, Zohreh, Hanchi, Lauren, Sathvika, etc.?
-Anyone who feels qualified should add text here.

 {% capture quote %}
 Ignore unnecessary outside noise.
 You’ll hear a lot about jobs, funding, visas, and the future.
 It’s important to stay informed, but don’t get consumed.
 Visa news in particular can feel scary.
 One week there’s a rumor, the next week it’s withdrawn or forgotten.
 If you constantly dwell on these uncertainties, you’ll only add stress.
 Focus on what you can control, on your own journey, your effort, and your growth.